Dominus (band)

-Dominus was a Danish groove metal/death metal band from Ringsted that formed in 1991 and split up in 2000/2001.
+Dominus was a Danish death metal/groove metal band from Ringsted that formed in 1991 and split up in 2000/2001.
 They released one single, two demos and four albums.
 Though mostly known for their first two death metal albums, they moved into a groove metal direction on 1997's Vol.Beat release and would go on to fuse that sound with thrash metal and returning death metal elements on their final release, 2000's Godfallos.